FailAcademy/learning/adp-london/_slides/week-07/03-intro-to-bdd.md

 ???

 Let's practice with an example.
-Remember than we want to be able to understand our functionality before we start implementing.
+Remember that we want to be able to understand our functionality before we start implementing.

 ---